-How to clean bird poop off a black car
+Q. How to wash bird poop off a black car.

-Don’t be tempted to wipe off bird poop with a cloth.
+Don’t be tempted to wipe off bird poop with a dry cloth.
 Wiping a black car should be totally avoided.
 Use something like a spray wax or spray lubricant.
-Spray directly on to the poo and on to a damp microfiber towel.
+Spray directly onto the poo and onto a damp microfiber towel.
 Let the towel sit on the bird poo for a few minutes.

 This should lift the poop right off.
-Of course this will work best if your paint is properly sealed and protected.
-When done you can also apply sealant to the area to protect from the next attack.
+Of course, this will work best if your paint is properly sealed and protected.
+When done you can also apply a sealant to the area to protect it from the next attack.

-How to wash a black car without water spots
+Q. How to wash a black car without causing water spots.

 Add some tire dressing to give that finishing touch.